 These courses are beneficial for students as they introduce them to important topics such as psychology, counselling methodologies, relationships, mental health and ethics.
 This will be supplemented with practical work experience where you get to work with a counsellor with real clients.

 If this is something that you would be interested in, Natural Therapy Pages has already provided you with all the resources that you need to make this dream become a reality.
 On this page, you will find all the available course options and if you have any further questions about their course options all you need to do is enquire with them directly.

-	What happens after you complete your counselling course?
+What happens after you complete your counselling course in Sydney?

 Once you obtain your undergraduate degree, it is highly recommended that you enrol with the Australian Counselling Association (ACA), in order to improve your chances of finding employment by positioning yourself as a credible counsellor.
 Once you do this, you will be eligible to work in many different workplaces such as community health centres, aged care centres, hospitals, educational facilities and crisis helplines.

 Additionally, once you gain an abundant amount of professional experience, you will be able to start your own counselling practice.
 Natural Therapy Pages can provide you with immense assistance especially during your early stages of establishment by letting you list your face-to-face counselling consultation or via an online session.